What about STDs?

 Recently, the “morning after pill” (Plan B) has become easier to purchase.
 Basically, this is a high-dosage birth control pill which can be taken up to 72-hours after intercourse.
 It prevents and stops pregnancy in one of 3 ways: it will prevent the egg from being released, the normal menstrual cycle will be altered, or if an egg has been fertilized, beginning a pregnancy, the ovum will not be able to implant on the uterine wall.
 Side effects from Plan B are menstrual changes, nausea, lower stomach (abdominal) pain, tiredness, headache, dizziness, breast pain or vomiting.1

-RU 486 is used as an early chemical abortion.
+This process is an early chemical abortion.
 It requires a series of two pills that must be taken with 49 days (7 weeks) from the first day of your last period.
 The first pill prevents the progesterone in your body from working; shutting off the blood supply to the embryo.
 Two days later you will be required to return to the clinic for the second pill, which is prostaglandin to induce labor.
 Severe cramping, bleeding, nausea and vomiting should be expected.
 A final visit to the clinic is needed to ensure the abortion has gone to completion.
 Five percent to ten percent of all women require a surgical abortion to complete the process.

 Manual or Vacuum Aspiration is the common surgical abortion procedure for the first trimester (5 to 12 weeks).
 Manual aspiration procedures use a specifically designed syringe that applies suction, while the vacuum aspiration procedure utilizes a hollow tube attached by tubing to a bottle and pump, providing a vacuum.
 In both instances, suction is utilized to remove your pregnancy from the uterine wall.
 During the procedure, you may feel cramping, nausea, sweating, or feel faint.2